The Renewable Energy Law Review: Nigeria

 This licence is issued to persons generating less than 1MW of electricity.
 This means the electricity is merely generated in a renewable way and is not sold to a third party, meaning that it is for personal use.

-There is no doubt that the key factor in any good supply chain should be sustainability58 and this can be facilitated by liberalisation and competition, adequate communication and empathy between all stakeholders involved.
+There is no doubt that the key factor in any good supply chain should be sustainability,60 which can be facilitated by liberalisation, competition, and adequate communication and empathy between all stakeholders involved.

 The tariffs available offer: